 Taking an undergraduate course is a gift for yourself.
 Continuing your education costs time and money, both of which are valuable for adults.
 To maximize your return, I require attendance at all of our classes.
+If you come to the class late or leave early 3 times, it will be counted as a day of absence.

-The following attendance policy is from the 2019-2020 Academic Catalog (p.
+The following attendance policy is from the Academic Catalog (p.
 54-55).
 Faculty members should also check with their divisions for division-specific guidelines.